BernhardPosselt/pf2e-kingmaker-tools/README.md

 The source code is licensed under the AGPLv3 license.

 All images in the [static/img/structures](static/img/structures) folder are licensed under CC-BY-SA 4.0 by [Mark Pearce](https://github.com/MarkPearce).
-They were [generated and retouched using a MidJourney](https://github.com/BernhardPosselt/pf2e-kingmaker-tools/issues/76).
-According to their [https://docs.midjourney.com/docs/terms-of-service](Terms of Service), subscribers to MidJourney that are not part of a company own all the generated images.
+They were [generated and retouched using a MidJourney subscriber account](https://github.com/BernhardPosselt/pf2e-kingmaker-tools/issues/76).
+According to their [Terms of Service](https://docs.midjourney.com/docs/terms-of-service), subscribers to MidJourney that are not part of a company own all the generated images.

 ## Usage